scott2000/answerset/README.md

 a, b, c; d, e, f
 ```

 Will be parsed into `a, b, c` as one answer and `d, e, f` as another.
+If you
+want to use different answer choice separators, you can configure them in the
+Anki add-on config page.

 ## Config